 The primary objective is not to rank countries superficially compared to each other but to give an overall view of different countries 'and regions' risk levels and their progress in addressing vulnerabilities over time.

 The Top 10 Countries With the Lowest Money Laundering Risk

 The Top 10 Countries With The Highest Money Laundering Risk

 The Basel AML Index follows the World Bank classification of countries, with an additional separation of Europe and Central Asia into two regions:

 - Europe and Central Asia

-- East Asia and Pacific
+- East Asia and the Pacific

-- Latin America and Caribbean
+- Latin America and the Caribbean

-- Middle East and North Africa
+- The Middle East and North Africa

 - North America